yeasy/learning_pickleball/12_double_strategy_en.md

 # Doubles Strategy

 Doubles is a common type in pickleball, and its core lies in the close cooperation between players.
-If there is no good opportunity, the defense should be the first.
+If there is no good opportunity, reducing unforced error should be the first.

 ## Basic Process